ROCm/rocBLAS/docs/Linux_Install_Guide.rst

 The header files rocblas.h and rocblas_module.f90 are installed in /opt/rocm/include/rocblas.
 The library file librocblas.so is installed in /opt/rocm/lib.

+Some client executables like rocblas-test, rocblas-bench, and rocblas-example-sscal can be installed by rocblas-clients package.
+They are installed in /opt/rocm/bin.

 -------------------------------
 Building and Installing rocBLAS